Q&A With Nurse B: How Do I Get Help While Being Bullied?

 I’m a new RN finishing my fifth month as a med/surg staff nurse on evenings in a 200-bed community hospital.
 Some days I feel very competent, yet at times need a lot of support; I’m concerned that I may not be learning fast enough.
 Some of the nurses I work with are very willing to help and some seem irritated when I ask questions or seek assistance.

-For instance, yesterday I was concerned about setting up a stat blood transfusion for one of my post-op patient, and I approached two nurses who were at the desk, talking.
+For instance, yesterday I was concerned about setting up a stat blood transfusion for one of my post-op patients, and I approached two nurses who were at the desk, talking.
 I asked if one of them would mind helping me with the procedure; I told them I had only done two and was a little anxious about the stat order.
 They looked at each other and smirked; one rolled her eyes and said, “Weren’t you checked off on that?”
-The other one continued smirking and after a lengthy sigh and in an irritated tone, said, “Why don’t you get it started and if you have a problem let me know?
+The other one continued smirking and after a long sigh and in an irritated tone, said, “Why don’t you get it started and if you have a problem let me know?
 I’ve got a new admit coming.”

 At that moment, I was stunned.
 The charge nurse had just left on meal break and had been very stressed all shift and no one else was available.
 I reviewed the protocol and got the transfusion going ok; I was very nervous about it and think my patient could tell I was flustered.
 This kind of thing has happened before and I feel awful.
 Should I have paged the charge nurse?
 Have I chosen the wrong career?
 Am I not confident enough?
 I’m glad this doesn’t happen every day, but when it does, I feel miserable.
 Do you have any advice?